psybuglite/cns-forestry-netlify/_pages/irm-services.md

 ---
 layout: page
-title: ROV Services (IMR)
+title: IRM Services
-permalink: "/services/rov-services/"
+permalink: "/services/irm-services/"
 description: We are commited to excellent service with a drive to accomplish our goals.
 show_on_services: true
 grid: true